Meghan Forsyth

 864-4722

-Forsyth’s research has been supported by research grants and awards from the Social Science and Humanities Research Council of Canada, the Office of Public Engagement (Memorial), the Association for Sound Recording Collections, the Helen Creighton Folklore Society, the Sir Ernest MacMillan Memorial Foundation (2008 Award for Research in Canadian Music), the Government of Ontario, the University of Toronto, the British Library World and Traditional Music Sound Archive, Cambridge Commonwealth Trust, and the University of Cambridge.
+Meghan’s research has been supported by research grants and awards from the Social Science and Humanities Research Council of Canada, Digital Museums Canada, Office of Public Engagement at Memorial University, Association for Sound Recording Collections, Helen Creighton Folklore Society, Sir Ernest MacMillan Memorial Foundation, Government of Ontario, University of Toronto, British Library World and Traditional Music Sound Archive, Cambridge Commonwealth Trust, and the University of Cambridge.